We were out in the nature yesterday.

 We got there finally.

-An amazing view of Indian summer trees was indeed as promised.
+An amazing view lay before us as promised.

 We, and the 1 billion other tourist, couldn’t wait to take snapshot of the beauty that nature offers.
 And of course a couple of pics with your face in front of it too.